-These are the journalists killed in the first month of Russia’s war on Ukraine
+These are the journalists killed during Russia’s war on Ukraine

 Pierre Zakrzewski

-Pierre Zakrzewski was a cameraman for Fox News and was traveling alongside Kuvshynova in the town of Horenka at the time their vehicle came under fire.
+Pierre Zakrzewski was a cameraman for Fox News and was traveling alongside Kuvshynova in the town of Horenka when their vehicle came under fire.
 The attack claimed the life of the 55-year-old, an Irish citizen with a French mother, and seriously injured Fox News journalist Benjamin Hall, who survived the attack.

-Zakrzewski was an experienced journalist and had covered conflicts in Iraq and Afghanistan, Fox News said as it paid tribute to “an absolute legend.”
+Zakrzewski was an experienced journalist who had covered conflicts in Iraq and Afghanistan, Fox News said as it paid tribute to “an absolute legend.”
 He had been working in Ukraine since February but was based in London, The Washington Post reported.

 Irish police said they are working with French anti-terrorism prosecutors to investigate Zakrzewski’s death and possible war crimes, according to the Irish Times.

-Zakrzewski’s family said his body has been returned to Dublin, where a funeral for him would be held, the Irish Examiner reported.
+Zakrzewski’s family said his body has been returned to Dublin, , the Irish Examiner reported.
 The family thanked “all those involved in getting Pierre home to us so quickly and in such difficult circumstances.”

 RIP Pierre and Sasha.
 From our last correspondence:— Lucas Tomlinson (@LucasFoxNews) March 15, 2022